 - Place butter in pot and turn on “keep warm” setting.
 Gently stir butter while it melts completely.
 With refrigerator cold butter, it will take about 10 minutes.

-- Once butter is melted completely, switch to sauté setting.
+- Once butter is melted completely, switch to sauté setting (normal level).
 After butter begins to boil, stir well every minute or two.

 - When stirring, you want to be sure to scrape the bottom of the pot so that all the milk solids that settle will cook even.
 You will begin to feel them the longer the butter cooks.
 You also want to watch the color of the surface - the "foam" (which are the proteins).
 The goal is to get that to a light golden color, NOT BROWN.
 If you see brown, you've probably burned the milk solids and charred the taste of the ghee.